 Not Completely House Trained Yet

-When you are potty training your dog, it’s expected that your dog will have a few accidents.
+When you are in the process of perfecting potty training with your puppy, it’s expected that your dog will have a few accidents.
 A young dog won’t have total control of his bladder right away and hasn’t learned how to tell you that he needs to go potty – as a result they may end up urinating in the house.
 During this phase, it’s super important that you look for signs that he’s about to go including circling, sniffing the floor, and whining, and it’s important to create a strict potty and eating schedule to circumvent any accidents.

 When a dog is very excited or overjoyed, it’s pretty common for him to pee.
 This can happen when you start to play with him or when he sees someone coming in the door.
 This behavior is usually outgrown by the time your dog becomes an adult, and you can also help reduce the occurrence of excited peeing by keeping homecoming low-key.
 This can be done by simply ignoring your puppy when you get home and grab his leash to take him outside instead of sitting down and petting and playing with him.
 After he has done his business outside, then is the time to give attention and praise.